How to Get a Commercial on TV for Your Business

 1. Determine Your Production Method

-2. Brainstorm Ad Creative
+2. Brainstorm Your Ad Concept

 - What are you ultimately looking to achieve with this TV advertisement?

-- Who is your target audience and are they watching television?
+- Who is your target audience, and are they watching television?

 - What’s your overall marketing message?